Major Work Activity C – Installs air and material handling systems

 install access doors on ductwork |

-- mechanical fasteners include: S-cleats, drive cleats, screws, bolts
+- mechanical fasteners: S-cleats, drive cleats, screws, bolts

 Knowledge